How does Netguru, a software consulting agency in Poland, want to prove that there’s nothing fabulous about Silicon Valley?

 In order to prove their coding and design skills, Netguru makes use of different apps.

 Netguru Paid Traffic Acquisition

-In terms of Adwords search ads, they focus on pushing forward the mobile app development and Python outsourcing.
+In terms of Adwords search ads, they focus on pushing forward the mobile app/android development.

 This is one landing page example, it’s filled with social proof, project examples, industries.